Signed in as:

 filler@godaddy.com

-Being a small medical office, we focus our time on great treatment.
-This means that our medical providers do not directly bill to insurance providers because we do not have the resources to keep up with billing administration.
+Being a small medical office, we focus our energy on great treatments.
+This means that our medical providers do not directly bill to insurance providers because we do not want them dictating how we treat nor do we have the resources to keep up with billing administration.

 Most privatized insurance plans provide patient portals to submit their own claims.
 Many insurance providers now have benefits for acupuncture.
-In order to find out if you have acupuncture benefits attached to your insurance plan, you will have to contact your insurance provider or read your explanation of benefits (EOB) for your specific insurance plan.
-Benefits will vary greatly from plan to plan, so make sure you know the requirements and limits of your plan.
+In order to find out if you have acupuncture benefits attached to your insurance plan, you will have to contact your insurance provider or read your explanation of benefits (EOB) for your specific policy.
+Benefits will vary greatly from, so make sure you know the requirements and limits of your benefits.

-We are labeled as "out-of-network providers".
-This means that you have the ability to find reimbursement for our services is your have "out-of-network benefits".
+We are "out-of-network, direct entry medical providers".
+This means that you have the ability to find reimbursement for our services if your have "out-of-network benefits" for acupuncture.
 These benefits, which include all types of out-of-network providers, will often have a deductible or set amount of treatments before any reimbursement kicks in.
 So, please check your specific explanation of benefits.

 You will want to ask your insurance provider:

-If you do have acupuncture benefits, we are able to furnish you with a "coded superbill", which is a receipt that has insurance coding for self submission.
+If you do have acupuncture benefits, we are able to furnish you with a "superbill", which is a receipt that has insurance coding for self submission.
 Just ask us at the end of your treatment and we will be happy to email one over to you.

 Acupuncture inclusion to Medicare has parameters and is currently limited to chronic lower back pain (cLBP).
 The Centers for Medicare & Medicaid Services (CMS) will cover acupuncture for chronic low back pain under section 1862(a)(1)(A) of the Social Security Act.
 Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: